genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 Always set tool binary path in the `exec` property.
 If it differs for cluster execution, set it in the `exec_cluster` property.

+#### Executable path

+Optional.

+String displayed in aligner section in the run page for the given tool.

 #### Command line skeleton

 Required.